 - Certified copies of the identity page from your passport and for any dependent family members (if you are currently in Australia or have previously worked or studied in Australia you need to also include copies of your visa labels or email notifications).

 Verifiable evidence of English proficiency, where this is required.
 At present the NT Government can only verify IELTS and Pearson results however applicants who are taking the Pearson English test are required to select NT at the time of registering to enable the NT Government to verify the results.

 Evidence of your financial capacity / net assets to settle in the NT (any support networks you have in the NT will be taken into consideration).
-This is not applicable to NT residents and Charles Darwin University students.
+This is not applicable to NT residents and NT graduates.

 |Applicant + spouse

 |Applicant + spouse + one (1) child